SLT-World/SLBr/README.md

 </div>

 ## SLBr
 SLBr is an open-source, lightweight web browser based on Chromium.
-Built with .NET, WPF, and [CefSharp (CEF) / WebView2] to provide a modern browsing experience while remaining lightweight.
+Built with .NET, WPF, CefSharp (CEF), and WebView2 to provide a modern browsing experience while remaining lightweight.

 ## Notable Features
 See the full feature list, [here](https://slt-world.github.io/slbr/)